BehavioralSignalTechnologies/speaker_popularity/README.md

 python3 generate_dataset_with_aggregations.py
 ```

-3. Generate the text embeddings of the transcripts by running the `clean_transcripts_embeddings` notebook.
+3. (Optionally) Generate the text embeddings of the transcripts by running the `clean_transcripts_embeddings` notebook.
 An OpenAI API key is required for this step.
-The generated embeddings dataset will be `metadata/embeddings_transcript_clean.csv`
+The generated embeddings dataset will be `metadata/embeddings_transcript_clean.csv`.
+You can find the already extracted embeddings in the repo,
+so this step is optional.

 4. Run the experiment.